chinapedia/wikipedia.abstract.en/Page/Accordion.md

 Bellows

-BELLOWS-DRIVEN INSTRUMENTS
-Piano accordions･･･1,2,13
-Diatonic button accordion･･･3
-Chromatic button accordions･･･11,12,14
-Digital accordions(V-Accordions, Roland Corporation)･･･11,12,13,14
-Bandoneon･･･4
-English concertina･･･5
-Anglo-German concertinas(Anglo concertinas)･･･6,7,8,9,10 The bellows is the most recognizable part of the instrument, and the primary means of articulation.
+The bellows is the most recognizable part of the instrument, and the primary means of articulation.
 Similar to a violin's bow, the production of sound in an accordion is in direct proportion to the motion of the player.
 The bellows is located between the right- and left-hand manuals, and is made from pleated layers of cloth and cardboard, with added leather and metal.[7]
 It is used to create pressure and vacuum, driving air across the internal reeds and producing sound by their vibrations, applied pressure increases the volume.

 The keyboard touch is not expressive and does not affect dynamics: all expression is effected through the bellows.
 Bellows effects include: